samarth4445/test-portal/README.md

 # Test Portal
 This is a Testing Portal Project where you can create tests, and assign tests to users.

-# This project has been shifted to django!
+# This project has been shifted to django
 # This project is not maintained anymore.

 TestPortal is a web-based application developed for online assessments and quizzes in a college environment.
 It includes features like user authentication, customizable test creation, test-taking, grading, and analytics.